AdaCore/gnatstudio/docs/users_guide/debugging.rst

   GPS.Hook ("debugger_command_action_hook").add (debugger_commands)

-The list of aliases is stored in the global variable `aliases`, which is modified by `set_alias`.
-Whenever the user executes an alias, the real command is sent to the debugger through `execute_alias`.
+The list of aliases is stored in the global variable :command:`aliases`, which is modified by :command:`set_alias`.
+Whenever the user executes an alias, the real command is sent to the debugger through :command:`execute_alias`.

 The real work is done by `debugger_commands`.
-If the you execute the `alias` command, it defines a new alias.
+If the you execute the :command:`alias` command, it defines a new alias.
 Otherwise, if you type the name of an alias, we want to execute that alias.
 Otherwise, we let the underlying debugger handle that command.

 After you copied this example in the :file:`$HOME/.gps/plug-ins` directory, start a debugger as usual in GPS, and type the following in its console::